 - In the Quire, it normally lives against the east-most stalls on the north side.
-By angling the left-hand side about 45 degrees, the organist can stand behind it, facing the conductor, while the power cable can reach the power socket (in the stalls) without an extension lead. - Given sufficient notice, for more elaborate accompaniments the verger may be able to take the front doors off to allow more sound out. - Please ensure that the pitch lever (on the right) is pushed all the way to the left for 440 pitch, otherwise you will break the mechanism when pulling the keyboard out.
+Angled at about 45 degrees, the organist can stand behind it, facing the conductor, while the power cable can reach the power socket (in the stalls) without an extension lead.
+The verger will attach the blower. - Given sufficient notice, for more elaborate accompaniments the verger may also be able to take the front doors off to allow more sound out. - Please ensure that the pitch lever (on the right) is pushed all the way to the left for 440 pitch, otherwise you will break the mechanism when pulling the keyboard out.
 We do not currently recommend using the 415-pitch mechanism. - Please take care raising the music desk; this lifts up and has supports for two different angles. - The stops are on the left.
-With the cathedral choir, 8' alone is usually used; thick chords on all three stops are not recommended. - The chamber and cathedral organs are at slightly different pitches, not suitable for playing together. - When finished, please push in the stops, carefully put the music desk away and keyboard in, ask a verger to replace the doors (if removed), unplug and leave neatly against the stalls.
+With the cathedral choir, 8' alone is usually used; thick chords on all three stops are not recommended. - The chamber and cathedral organs are at slightly different pitches, not suitable for playing together. - When finished, please push in the stops, carefully put the music desk away and keyboard in, ask the verger to replace the doors (if removed), unplug, remove the blower and move against the stalls.